yehia67/documentation/compass/0.1/references/troubleshooting.md

 # Troubleshooting

-**Use this reference guide to resolve issues related to creating an IOTA network with Compass.**
+**You may find some of these issues while creating an IOTA network with Compass.**

-If you can't find the solution to your issue, search the [IOTA StackExchange](https://iota.stackexchange.com/).

 ## Got permission denied while trying to connect to the Docker daemon socket